This section looks at appealing a Home Office refusal at the First-tier Tribunal.

 You may have a pre-hearing of the appeal case called a Case Management Review (CMR) hearing.
 At this hearing a judge decides whether you and the Home Office are ready to proceed with the full hearing a few weeks later.

 If you need more time to gather important evidence, you can request an adjournment (postponing the date of the full hearing) at the CMR hearing.
 The judge may refuse this request.
 The Home Office may request an adjournment, or they may do this at the full hearing.
 Be warned – it is more common for the Home Office to be granted an adjournment than the appellant!

-Watch this video from Asylum Aid about the appeal hearing – the video is specific to asylum appeals, but much of the information is relevant for other human rights/immigration appeals too.
+Watch this video from Consonant (formerly known as Asylum Aid) about the appeal hearing – the video is specific to asylum appeals, but much of the information is relevant for other human rights/immigration appeals too.